purplescout/react-school/app/README.md

 TODO:

+- homework: finish week 1 homework
-- explain we use React Bootstrap https://react-bootstrap.github.io/components/alerts/
+- app: explain we use React Bootstrap https://react-bootstrap.github.io/components/alerts/
-- add purplescout favicon
+- app: add purplescout favicon
+- how to set up IDE with eslint?

 # Create-react-app
 In this course we utilize the "create-react-app" npm module to easier set up a base project with all the parts needed for starting your react journey.